reclaimprotocol/attestor-core/docs/run-server.md

 ## Deploying to the Cloud

-You can deploy your own Reclaim server via the [docker-compose](/docker-compose.yaml).
+You can deploy your own Reclaim server via the [docker-compose](/prod.docker-compose.yaml).
 The Reclaim server is a stateless machine so you can scale it horizontally as much as you want.

 With the docker compose up:
 - Expose the Reclaim HTTP server behind a reverse proxy (like nginx) to the internet.
 - Add HTTPS to the reverse proxy to ensure secure communication.
 - Since Reclaim uses a websocket, ensure that the reverse proxy is configured to handle websockets.

 Your final RPC URL should look something like `wss://<your-domain>/ws`.

-To use your server on a mobile device via browser RPC, you can load the page at: `https://<your-domain>/browser-rpc`.
+To check the use your server on a mobile device via browser RPC, you can load the page at: `https://<your-domain>/browser-rpc`.
+It should print out "Attestor Core RPC" on the page.

+Once you have your server running, you can use it to generate claims.
+- If using the browser RPC, you can follow the steps mentioned in the [docs](/docs/browser-rpc.md) -- just replace the Reclaim attestor URL with your own.
+- If using NodeJS or running in the browser directly, see [this section](/docs/getting-started.md#Code).
+Just replace the official Reclaim attestor URL with your own.